 With location change requests, the pricing may also change if the fee is different than the original location.
 Changes during an in-progress trip will result in adjustments for 50% of the delivery fee, since only the drop off will change.

 The mileage and fuel level should be logged at the time of the trip start/key exchange.
 These are tracked from the moment the trip starts (when the guest and host meet for the handoff) until the moment the vehicle is returned and the trip ends (when the guest has returned the vehicle to the host).
 Both hosts and guests should bear this in mind when arranging delivery.

-*US hosts receive 65%, 75%, 85%, or 90% depending on which of the vehicle protection plans they’re enrolled in.
+** US hosts receive 65%, 75%, 85%, or 90% depending on which of the vehicle protection plans they’re enrolled in.
 By default, hosts receive 75% under our Standard plan.
-Currently only the Standard Plan is available in Canada and Germany.
+Currently only the Standard Plan is available in Canada, Germany, and the UK.
 Hosts can decline a Turo protection plan if they offer their own commercial car rental insurance and thereby keep 90% of their trip earnings; you can read more about that here.